 There is no obvious birth for William.
-He was from the parish of Whitburn, as were the Blacks, but they had moved to this parish after their children were born.
-We have guessed William's birth year around 1755 and his father was possibly John as the first son was usually named for the paternal grandfather.
+He was from the parish of Whitburn but the Blacks were also from this parish but had moved there after their children were born.
+We have guessed William's year of birth around 1755 and his father was possibly John as the first son was usually named for the paternal grandfather.